threefoldfoundation/www_threefold_io/content/partners/sikana/index.md

 ---
 id: sikana
 title: Sikana
-description: Open-source software for content collaboration on any device.
-Delivering digital sovereignty to over 200 million users.
+description: Sikana is a non-profit organization on a mission to empower individuals with practical skills through free educational video programs.
 template: partnerPage.html
 taxonomies:
   partners-category: [foundation]